 FACT: There is no such thing, procedurally speaking, as Laser Spine Surgery.

 The laser is simply a tool that MAY be used during spinal procedures, procedure during which the laser serves a very specific purpose such as performing an ablation.
-For a list of true spine treatments available to you Click Here
+For a list of true spine treatments available to you, visit our treatment section.

 The term Laser Spine Surgery has trended upwards on the internet for years now.
 And because of that trend, of many people searching for pain relief from chronic spinal conditions such as spinal stenosis or herniated discs are being exposed to the idea that laser spine surgery is an actual procedure.